binarymarbles/sherlock/README.md

 Sherlock after the initial implementation phase has completed and we have a working beta release.

-The Sherlock server itself will be written in [Ruby](http://www.ruby-lang.org/en/) utilizing [EventMachine](http://rubyeventmachine.com/) and [Sinatra](http://www.sinatrarb.com/).
-Metrics will be stored in [MongoDB](http://www.mongodb.org/).
+The Sherlock server itself is be written in [Ruby](http://www.ruby-lang.org/en/) utilizing [EventMachine](http://rubyeventmachine.com/) and [Sinatra](http://www.sinatrarb.com/).
+Metrics are stored in [MongoDB](http://www.mongodb.org/).

 System agents are implemented in Ruby in a [separate